 Like most Ninja products, the Woodfire falls somewhere between average and premium quality for build and materials.

-Everything looks and feels durable; it’s new yet, but I feel like it will last for many years, even without babying it.
+Everything looks and feels durable; it’s new, yet I feel like it will last for many years, even without babying it.
 Notable is the power cord with the built-in GFI; that’s fantastic if you’re out on an apartment balcony or at an electrified campsite.

 The grease management system is simple but clever, with all the drippings running to the back of the grill and down into the pan.
 The air crisper basket sits on the grill, and any grease that doesn’t pool in its own wells will fall on the grill and from there to the tray.

 All the cooking attachments seem to be aluminum, including the grill.
-While we generally prefer cast iron, aluminum does keep the cost and weight down.
+While I generally prefer cast iron, aluminum does keep the cost and weight down.

 Overall Ease of Use